sftcd/openssl/esnistuff/echo.md

 enough.

-Initially, the failure was because I just copied the PSK extensions from the inner to outer, and that doesn't verify - and that fail happened before the inner was decrypted.
-First fix to try was to just not copy the PSK from inner, but see if re-calculation worked.
-It doesn't.
-First h/s, client is fine, 2nd time, when PSK sent, valgrind sees errors in the server.
-(There's an invalid memory read inside ``tls_psk_do_binder()`` when handling the inner psk extension probably due to some missing initialisation.)
+Initially, the failure was because I just copied the PSK extensions from the inner to outer, and that won't verify - and that fail happened before the inner was decrypted.
+First try was to just not copy the PSK from inner, but see if re-calculation worked.
+It didn't, of course, as the outer CH was being used to verify the binder in the inner CH.

-Next try is to only include the PSK in the inner and see what happens.
+Next try was to only include the PSK in the inner and see what happens.
-That needed a change in the ``tls_parse_stoc_psk()`` code, and I'm not clear if the correct psk checks are happening for sure, but did remove the crash and appear to work.
+That needed changes in the ``tls_parse_ctos_psk()`` code to fix the inputs to the binder checking.
+Then it appeared to work.

+Really need to check with early data though to be sure.
+So will look at that next.

+I didn't do anything with the non-ticket PSK mode yet.
+That'd likely fail if tried.

-So what's the right behaviour?
+In the end what's the right behaviour?
 Perhaps:
-- bind the psk to the esni only, if esni was attempted ever
+- bind the psk to the esni only, if esni is part of the stored session that goes with the ticket
 - if using a psk whenever esni was ever in the frame, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all